2gather-app/togather2/README.md

 Where the first argument becomes a branch name and the second one PR name.

 ### You don't have to add any reviewers, label etc. to your PR, it'll be added automatically.

+## Theme

+We use [tamagui](https://tamagui.dev/) for anything theme and components related.
+We also use [Lucide Icons](https://tamagui.dev/ui/lucide-icons) which come together with the tamagui.
+Also pay attention for tokens (we use the default settings currently)[https://tamagui.dev/docs/intro/tokens]